odinuv/web/en/apv/walkthrough/backend/index.md

 ## Task -- Select Data
 Select `first_name`, `last_name`, `nickname` of all persons.
-Order the persons by their last name and first name (ascending).
+Order the persons by their last names and first names (ascending).
 Make sure to use appropriate error handling.

 {: .solution}
 {% highlight php %}